renesas/azure-rtos/README.md

     * https://www.renesas.com/jp/ja/video/azure-rtos-tutorial-13-rx65n-cloud-kit-development-environment-setup

 ## For development phase
+* Getting started for Azure RTOS using Smart Configurator in e2 studio
 * You can configure any settings: cpu board = any
   * en (same contents on both of Renesas website and YouTube)
     * https://www.renesas.com/jp/en/video/getting-started-azure-rtos-using-smart-configurator-e2-studio